edadma/funl-old/README.md

 ## Executable

-The latest development executable can be downloaded from <http://funl-lang.org/releases/funl-dev.jar>.
-An executable of the latest release can be downloaded from <http://funl-lang.org/releases/funl-0.17.jar>.
+The latest development executable can be downloaded from <https://dl.bintray.com/edadma/generic/funl-dev.jar>.